Mason021/Professional-README-Generator/README.md

   ## Description

-  README Generator to quickly create a professional README for a new project
+  Professional README Generator - Quickly create a professional README for a new project by using a command-line application to generate one.

   ## Table of Contents
   * [Usage](#usage)
   * [License](#license)